 Again Wayne disagrees re the claim that paint must be approved by a manufacturer.
 “There is no such statement in AS1698 regarding paint,” he says.

 While no authority could say whether anyone had been fined for having a painted or stickered helmet, they also pointed out that they only collect infringement statistics for offences where riders are not wearing an approved helmet.
 So there still could have been riders fined for painted or stickered helmets.
 We simply don’t know.

 Wayne points out that there is only one helmet offence which is wearing no helmet.

 “In fact, there are no national statistics on helmet offences as the ABS does not collect statistics for motorcycle helmets while they do collect them for bicycle helmets because motorcycle helmet infringements are considered so rare,” he says.

-Helmet painters were obviously of the view that it is legal, but one warned “I would just like to emphasise that this is to the best of our knowledge and I would strongly advise researching this further”.
+However, one warned “I would just like to emphasise that this is to the best of our knowledge and I would strongly advise researching this further”.

 Another helmet painter says he has been asked the question of legality “many times”.

 “All I can say is that 99% of helmets sold are already painted from the factory, either in say black or white solid colours or transfers designs with clear coats sprayed over the top,” says the painter who asked not to be named “for legal reasons”.

 “In my opinion, I can’t see any safety hazard to re-coat the helmet with more paint over the top of the factory painted surface that is already there.